delight-dev/delight-dev.github.io/Api/Types/VirtualItem.md

 title: VirtualItem
 parent: Types
 grand_parent: API
-nav_order: 87
+nav_order: 103
 ---

 # VirtualItem

 ## Description

-Represents a virtual item, contains information about its size, offset and alignment.
+Represents a virtual item.
+Contains information about its size, offset and alignment.
+Used by virtualized lists to keep track of list items that are yet to be realized.